-“Laryngopharyngeal Reflux” (LPR) is a disorder that occurs when acid from the stomach makes its way up the food pipe and causes irritation of the throat.
+“Laryngopharyngeal Reflux” (LPR) is a disorder that occurs when acid and digestive enzymes from the stomach makes their way up the food pipe and causes irritation of the throat.

 This can lead to all sorts of different symptoms including:

 - Throat pain;

 - Voice change;

 - Acid taste in the mouth;

 - Frequent burping or belching; and

 - A sense of something “stuck” in the throat.